 We could’ve just shared the sunset images via our Facebook page.
 That would’ve be so much easier!
 But that fleeting moment would have been and gone in an instant.
 Besides, anyone who doesn’t follow social media would have missed the fun altogether.
 This way, readers can share the article with their friends, and also bookmark for later.
 But the extra effort does take more time, planning and opportunity; hence the delay from idea to publication here.
 Sorry about that!

 But… better late than never, we now present to you an album of sunset photos for your enjoyment.
 You’re welcome!
 Take note of each photographer’s details.
 Some of them are professionals who sell images either as a full-time career or a side-line hobby.
-If you like what you see here, their collection of images probably contain photos you simply can’t live without.
+If you like what you see here, their collection of images may contain photos you simply cannot live without.

 As usual, copyright remains with the owner of the image, and you must have their express permission to re-use.
-And while we’re on the subject of permission, please only share images with Think Tasmania that you are legally entitled to share.
+And while we’re on the subject of permission, please only supply images to Think Tasmania (even via social media hashtags, etc) that you are legally entitled to share.
 These details are very important to us… we like to do the right thing.
 Always.

 Sunrise to Sunset and Beyond

 We should share more images like this, shouldn’t we?
 It’s the least we can do for the talented photographers of Tasmania.
 When Gavin has our new website up and running, we’ll include some lovely image galleries, which will make things ever-so smart and pretty.
 Sunset, sunrise, seascape and landscape.
 People, towns, food and drink.
 The possibilities are endless; as always they’ll feature “all things Tasmanian” of course.
 Can’t wait for that one.
 No pressure or anything, Gavin!